ivansaul/Rstudio/README.md

-# Install Rstudio in GitHub Codespaces
+# Install Rstudio in GitHub Codespaces and Google Colab

 1. Add new `user` and define `password` ("rstudio" / "password")
 ```bash